SportsX — Cookie Policy

 This Cookie Policy describes how Next Play AI Inc. uses cookies, similar local-storage technologies, and tracking pixels (collectively, "Cookies") on:

-the SportsX Academy web application;
+- the SportsX web application;

-any mobile application we publish (where browser-equivalent local storage is used);
+- any mobile application we publish (where browser-equivalent local storage is used);

-any account-creation, registration, and signing flow we operate.
+- any account-creation, registration, and signing flow we operate.

 This Cookie Policy is incorporated into, and should be read together with, our Privacy Policy (A2).
 Capitalized terms not defined here have the meanings given in our Privacy Policy.